 As a result of the Supreme Court of Canada's January 2019 decision in the Redwater case, a trustee in bankruptcy is not permitted to renounce uneconomic oil and gas assets and leave these assets to be remediated by the Orphan Well Fund, thereby avoiding the environmental liabilities of the estate it is administering.
 Accordingly, the AER may now use Alberta's provincial legislative scheme to prevent the repudiation or renunciation of an insolvent company's assets by a trustee and require the trustee to satisfy certain environmental obligations in priority to the claims of secured and unsecured creditors.
-In response to the Supreme Court's decision, the AER is also working on an improved liability management framework.
-Surge cannot predict what the AER's improved framework may look like but such pending changes to the AB LLR Program will have an impact on crude oil and natural gas production in Alberta, including Surge's business.
+In response to the Supreme Court's decision, the AER and the Government of Alberta began revising Alberta's current liability framework with the introduction of the LMF in July 2020.
+Surge cannot predict how the Government of Alberta or the AER will seek to implement the LMF in the coming months, however, the LMF framework will have an impact on crude oil and natural gas production in Alberta, including Surge's business.

-The AER's new liability management framework may impact the Corporation's ability to transfer its licences, approvals or permits in the course of a divestment, and may result in increased costs and delays or require changes to or abandonment of projects and transactions.
+The AER's new LMF may impact the Corporation's ability to transfer its licences, approvals or permits in the course of a divestment, and may result in increased costs and delays or require changes to or abandonment of projects and transactions.
 As a result of the decision in Redwater, lenders may reduce the availability of credit to oil and gas issuers that utilize secured loans, thereby negatively affecting the financial capacity of such issuers, including potential partners and counterparties of the Corporation.
 Lenders also may generally increase their scrutiny of oil and gas assets held by producers, including the Corporation, and the associated A&R liabilities in determining whether to provide credit, may require borrowers to adhere to more stringent A&R-related operational covenants, and may increase the cost of providing credit.

-The Supreme Court decision in Redwater also could make the transfer of oil and gas assets from insolvent parties more challenging if a trustee in bankruptcy is unable to separate economic assets from uneconomic assets within the insolvent party's estate in order to facilitate a sale process.
-The result could be additional liabilities being placed upon the Orphan Well Fund.
-The Orphan Well Fund may seek funding for such liabilities from industry participants, including the Corporation, through an increase in its annual levy, further changes to regulations, or other means.
 While the impact on the Corporation of any legislative, regulatory or policy decisions as a result of the Redwater decision cannot be reliably or accurately estimated, any cost recovery or other measures taken by applicable regulatory bodies may impact the Corporation and materially and adversely affect, among other things, the Corporation's business, financial condition, results of operations and cash flow.

-There remains a great deal of uncertainty as to what new regulatory measures will be developed by the provinces or jointly with the federal government, as the final ruling will become binding in all Canadian jurisdictions.
+There remains a great deal of uncertainty as to what new regulatory measures will be developed by the provinces or jointly with the federal government, as the new LMF is implemented in the province.